The Minnesota Teen Driver’s Licensing Roadmap

 Enroll in Behind-the-Wheel (BTW): Minnesota law requires teens to be enrolled in a BTW program before they can take the permit test.

-Get Your "Blue Card": Once you've completed the classroom and paid for your Guardian BTW package, we will issue your “Blue Card” (Certificate of Enrollment) via email.
-You must bring this “Blue Card” to the exam station.
+Get Your e-card (Formerly "Blue Card"): Once you've completed the classroom and paid for your Guardian BTW package, I will enter your information with the State of MN.
+Once this happens, the state will email confirmation to you.
+You must bring this to the exam station.

 Pass the Knowledge Test: Take the written test at a Minnesota exam station.
 Once passed, your teen officially has their Learner’s Permit!